 Suddenly, Barzilai became animated.
 Aliyah from Morocco was “one of the wondrous things that happened,” he said, laughing with pride at the sheer numbers of Jews brought to Israel.

 He said that the Mossad ran two full-time laboratories for cranking out a massive number of forged passports.

-Describing the Mossad’s initial beachhead, he said it exploited an area of Morocco that included two cities that had officially remained part of a nearby country.
+Describing the Mossad’s initial beachhead, he said that it exploited an area of Morocco, including Tetouan, and two cities, Ceuta and Melilla, which had remained officially part of Spain.

-Once they got the Moroccan Jews into the area, they would legally be in the other country and could make aliyah to Israel.
+Once they got the Moroccan Jews into the Spanish area, they would legally be in Spain and could make aliyah to Israel.

 Jews were also smuggled into France via Algeria, which was still officially French at the time.

 He said that a big part of the success was thanks to a relationship that a religious Zionist woman named Yehudit formed with the French consul.

 Born in Holland, Yehudit spoke four languages and discovered that the consul was an avid fan of the philosophical writings of Martin Buber.

 “Eight hundred to 1,000 Jews got out of Morocco because of their philosophy talks about Buber!” exclaimed Barzilai.